 RIding Modes

-Its immediately apparent that Ducati has got the fuelling and throttle response spot on again.
+It’s immediately apparent that Ducati has got the fuelling and throttle response spot on again.
 In Touring mode the throttle delivery is easy and soft, and each gear slots home with ease, even without the clutch thanks to the (standard) two-way quickshifter.
 Indeed, while some manufacturers of V-twins struggle, Ducati has perfected its fuel injection.

-Theres a surprising bark to the DesertX’s exhaust that sets the tone nicely for the ride ahead, although what happens next ultimately depends on the riding mode selected.
+There’s a surprising bark to the DesertX’s exhaust that sets the tone nicely for the ride ahead, although what happens next ultimately depends on the riding mode selected.
 There are six of them: Sport, Touring, Urban and Wet, plus two off-road modes, Enduro and Rally.
 Each mode tailors the power output and throttle response, with Sport and Touring making the full 81kW available (albeit with different throttle responses), while Urban and Wet cap peak power at 70kW (95hp).
 Enduro brings that down to 55kW (81hp), whereas Rally lifts it back to 81kW, again with each mode deploying a specific fuelling map.
 ABS, DTC (traction control), DWC (wheelie control) and EBC (engine brake) are all present and lean-angle sensitive.

 There are distinct differences between the modes, in both power and throttle response.
 Most owners will initially opt for Touring, with its full power and lovely smooth throttle response.
 But while Sport mode is certainly livelier and more direct, Ducati has also managed to maintain that user-friendly smoothness.
-The factory describes the throttle as dynamic, yet its neither snatchy nor sharp.
+The factory describes the throttle as ‘dynamic’, yet it’s neither snatchy nor sharp.
 Instead, it is usable and rideable and where I spent most of the ride.

 We did encounter some heavy rain on test, during which the Wet mode proved itself anything but a gimmick, and really made a difference.

 The Enduro (55kW) and Rally (81kW) modes are both configured for off-road riding but, as with the road options, there is a noticeable step in power and throttle response between them.
-Again, the fuelling isnt aggressive in either mode, but you instantly feel an extra keenness when you switch to Rally, while the reduced intervention levels of the rider aids simply add to the fun.
+Again, the fuelling isn’t aggressive in either mode, but you instantly feel an extra keenness when you switch to Rally, while the reduced intervention levels of the rider aids simply add to the fun.

 The excellence of the switchgear and clear, five-inch full-colour dash allied to the sheer usability of the 2022 Ducati DesertX made it easy for me to switch between modes on the varied terrain of the test, trimming the Ducati to the challenges ahead and how I wanted to ride them.
-In fact, I cant remember the last time I used a full menu of riding modes so frequently on a single-day ride.
+In fact, I can’t remember the last time I used a full menu of riding modes so frequently on a single-day ride.
 This was in part due to a 240km route that ranged across a spectrum of tricky off-road to fast sweeping tarmac via gnarly mountain hairpins, sometimes in heavy rain.
 But it was also due to the versatility of the motor and the modes, which change and enhance the character and strengths of the bike.
 Progressive touring one moment, off road the next, then back to fast mountain passes, flicking between modes.

 But never at any stage did I want any more power.
-The 937 Testastretta is a brilliantly balanced and proportionate choice for the DesertX, with all the torque and drive youd expect low down as well as the oomph and a willingness to rev when the road gets bigger.
-Used in the Multistrada V2 and Monster to name just two, it has become Ducatis workhorse motor for a very good reason.
+The 937 Testastretta is a brilliantly balanced and proportionate choice for the DesertX, with all the torque and drive you’d expect low down as well as the oomph and a willingness to rev when the road gets bigger.
+Used in the Multistrada V2 and Monster to name just two, it has become Ducati’s workhorse motor for a very good reason.

 Suspension

 Ducati wanted the X to have proper off-road performance, which meant a 21-inch/18-inch front/rear wheel diameters, long-travel suspension (230mm front, 220mm rear), and high ground clearance (250mm) while not forgetting off-road-biased rubber (Pirelli Scorpion Rally).
-All of which doesnt bode well for fast road riding – but somehow it all works.
+All of which doesn’t bode well for fast road riding – but somehow it all works.

 In fact, the new steel trellis frame, suspended by fully adjustable KYB suspension front and rear, makes for a chassis that works far better than it should on the smooth and grippy stuff.
-Some enduro and adventure bikes with long, squishy suspension and high seats – the DesertXs is up at 881mm with a low seat option at 865mm and suspension kit at 845mm – feel out of place on the road, meaning you have to make allowances for their off-road capabilities.
+Some enduro and adventure bikes with long, squishy suspension and high seats – the DesertX’s is up at 881mm with a low seat option at 865mm and suspension kit at 845mm – feel out of place on the road, meaning you have to make allowances for their off-road capabilities.
 But not the Ducati.

 Okay, the DesertX is no Panigale but I was surprised what you can get away with, especially with such excellent rider aids as back up.
 The 2022 Ducati DesertX carved up Sardinian mountain passes at a brisk pace and felt anything but a fish out of water.
 I was relaxed and confident and, while always aware I was on a dirt-biased bike, it steered and cornered more like it had a 19-inch rather than a 21-inch front wheel.

 The fully adjustable KYB suspension holds the chassis well, albeit a long way above the ground.
-Even riding aggressively doesnt tie it in knots.
-Yes, there is more travel than normalbut its controlled and has a quality feel to it.
+Even riding aggressively doesn’t tie it in knots.
+Yes, there is more travel than ‘normal’ but it’s controlled and has a quality feel to it.
 The excellent on-road handling for this type of bike is also down to the Pirelli rubber, which gives feedback and stability like a conventional all-round road tyre, despite its appetite for tucking into off-road terrain.

 When the 2022 Ducati DesertX hit the first off-road section of our test route I was slightly concerned, simply because the DesertX had performed so well on the road.
 But once standing on the metal ’pegs (with their rubbers removed), I immediately felt at home among excellent off-road ergonomics, looking over the screen with the dash clearly conveying all the information I needed in a quick glance.
 It felt natural to stand on the ’pegs, with freedom to move forwards and backwards uninhibited by the tank, seat or bodywork.

 The ride quality on the dirt was equally impressive as it was on tarmac.
 We rode on reasonably rough terrain but there were no complaints from the DesertX.
 It felt much lighter than its claimed 202kg (dry), and I was able to change my route easily to avoid a large rock or to pop out of a rut, and even able to pop the odd little jump with relative ease.
-The ’bars didnt jolt, the fork didnt bottom out and the rear stayed reasonably composed, even when hitting fairly hard terrain at speed.
+The ’bars didn’t jolt, the fork didn’t bottom out and the rear stayed reasonably composed, even when hitting fairly hard terrain at speed.
 However, those wanting to ride wide open off-road will need more appropriate rubber.

-Its not an enduro scalpel, of course, but considering the compromises it’s had to make to be able to perform so well on the road, its a superbly enjoyable off-road tool too.
+It’s not an enduro scalpel, of course, but considering the compromises it’s had to make to be able to perform so well on the road, it’s a superbly enjoyable off-road tool too.
 It’s achieved the best of both worlds which, riding off-road especially, is largely thanks to the electronic technology.

 Riding in Enduro mode is like riding with a demon dirt instructor.
 The off-road ABS is excellent, front and rear, with the rear brake pedal in the perfect position.
 Only once, braking heavily downhill on loose gravel, did I find the ABS intrusive.
 The very clever traction control system, meanwhile, will allow the rear to slide, but only up to a point.
-Even the reduced power of Enduro mode is enough to get the rear Pirelli working overtime, but lean-sensitive traction control takes over and is one of the best systems Ive experienced.
+Even the reduced power of Enduro mode is enough to get the rear Pirelli working overtime, but lean-sensitive traction control takes over and is one of the best systems I’ve experienced.
 With so much support and reassurance from the electronics I was able to enjoy the ride more; to look up, plot better routes and even admire the stunning scenery.

 Rally mode delivers full power, reduced TC, and has ABS only on the front.
-But again, like Sports mode on the road, this doesnt turn the DesertX into a beast: the fuelling is still excellent, and the TC still cuts in, but the safety net is a little further away.
-Experienced riders who really want to ride off road at pace, will be pleased to know both ABS and TC can be fully deactivated should you have the space to make full use of the Ducatis excellent chassis and full power output.
+But again, like Sports mode on the road, this doesn’t turn the DesertX into a beast: the fuelling is still excellent, and the TC still cuts in, but the safety net is a little further away.
+Experienced riders who really want to ride off road at pace, will be pleased to know both ABS and TC can be fully deactivated should you have the space to make full use of the Ducati’s excellent chassis and full power output.
 One button turns off the ABS.

-Ducati hasnt scrimped on the brakes.
+Ducati hasn’t scrimped on the brakes.
 There are huge M50 callipers up front, similar to the radial stoppers on the Diavel, but with a different master cylinder and discs.
 The lever is adjustable, as is the height of the brake pedal and the stoppers have a lovely feel both on and off-road.

 Cornering ABS comes as standard and there are three modes to choose from: three on the road, two off-road for front and rear brakes, and one off-road for the front only and no rear.
 You can also disable the ABS entirely.
-On road the ABS is so good Im unsure why youd want to, but some riders may choose to ride without ABS off-road as the settings are very different.
+On road the ABS is so good I’m unsure why you’d want to, but some riders may choose to ride without ABS off-road as the settings are very different.

 I covered close to 250km in a single day, both off-road (mainly stood up) and on, with no comfort issues.
 Ducati is claiming a range of 400km from the standard fuel tank, plus another 40 percent if you add the optional eight-litre rear fuel tank.
 Ride steadily and you could get close to 600 ks before refuelling.
-Although the rear tank looks cool (and so it should at$1881 plus GST) I think the standard tanks range will be enough for most.
-But its nice to know you can add the extra fuel tank and cover some serious miles without refuelling.
-Its worth noting the pillion hasnt been forgotten, with a roomy seat position and sturdy grab rail.
+Although the rear tank looks cool (and so it should at$1881 plus GST) I think the standard tank’s range will be enough for most.
+But it’s nice to know you can add the extra fuel tank and cover some serious miles without refuelling.
+It’s worth noting the pillion hasn’t been forgotten, with a roomy seat position and sturdy grab rail.

 Cruise control comes as standard and, with the rider sitting in the bike and not so much on it, the standard non-adjustable screen did a decent job of deflecting the wind during a short motorway stint.
 A larger screen is an optional extra along with heated grips.